Flare gas measurement using thermal mass flowmeters

 Flare and Vent Gas

 There are many operations or applications where waste gas flares to the atmosphere.
 Flare stacks are at oil and gas wells, refineries, well-drilling rigs, natural gas plants, wastewater treatment plants, chemical plants, and landfills.
-Strict regulation, like the looming Mandatory Reporting of Greenhouse Gases Rule, require operations to measure and record the consumption of flare gas, and often at various points within the process.
+Like the Mandatory Reporting of Greenhouse Gases Rule, strict regulations require operations to measure and record flare gas consumption, and often at various points within the process.

 Measuring flare gas becomes a challenge for most flow meters.
 Ultrasonic flow meters are an effective tool to measure flare gas.
 They tolerate some condensed liquid, are not affected by gas composition, and endure fluctuations in pressure and temperature.
-With this type of performance, however, comes high installation cost ranging from $50,000-$100,000 per installation.
+However, with this type of performance comes high installation costs ranging from $50,000-$100,000 per installation.

 An attractive model emerging for measuring flare gas is the use of thermal mass flowmeters under certain situations.

 A thermal mass flow meter measures gas flow based upon the principle of heat transfer.
 Heat is introduced into the gas flow stream, and the rate of how the heat dissipates is measured.
 The meter’s flow body contains two sensors that are in contact with the gas.
 One sensor is heated and serves as a self-heated flow sensor, while the other is a reference sensor and measures the gas temperature.
 As gas flows by the heated sensor, the flowing gas molecules carry heat away from the sensor, so the flow sensor cools, and energy is lost.
 The temperature difference between the flow sensor and the reference sensor has changed, and within a second, the circuit heats the flow sensor to replace the energy that has been lost.
 The mass flow is calculated based upon the electricity required to restore and maintain a constant overheat temperature.